Sensation Is Information

 Breaking things down means creating an artificial set of limits or boundaries.
 You then focus on practicing or learning what is within those boundaries.
 If you have a series of connected sets of boundaries, then the task is to learn what is within each set of boundaries.
 Once you've learned all the sets you can get rid of the boundaries.
 You then practice infinity, unlimited practice.

-Another way of thinking about this unlimited context is that it is the realm of flow.
+Another way of thinking about this unlimited context is that it is in the realm of flow.

 Flow isn't truly unlimited.
 It's just less limited.
 And that's an important idea because when you practice within a set of limits that you've created, part of the idea is to practice knowing so that you can flow within the current set of limits.